KFYR (AM): TV and FM stations

 At one time, the Meyer Broadcasting Company roster also included AM radio stations in Billings and Great Falls, Montana, as well as an FM station in Minot, North Dakota.

-Marietta Meyer Ekberg, the Meyers' daughter, retired in 1998, and her radio holdings were sold to Jacor Communications,.
-Jacor, in turn, was acquired in 1999 by Clear Channel Communications, a forerunner to today's iHeartMedia.
+Marietta Meyer Ekberg, the daughter of founders Phillip and Etta Meyer, retired in 1998.
+Her radio holdings, which included KFYR and KYYY, were sold to Jacor Communications for $4.8 million in September 1998.
+Jacor, in turn, was acquired by Clear Channel Communications in October 1998, a forerunner to today's iHeartMedia.